Vacuum-Tube/OSM-TPF2-Importer/README.md

 This is a tool for the simulation game [Transport Fever 2](https://www.transportfever2.com/) (TPF2) for the automated reconstruction of real world places using OpenStreetMap data.

-Few players have dared to start a "Replication" project (virtual reconstruction of real environments) in TPF2 and maybe you already thought of recreating your home town.
+Few players have dared to start a "Rebuilding project" (virtual reconstruction of real environments) in TPF2 and maybe you already thought of recreating your home town.
 However, often motivation runs out after a while, simply because of the sheer number of tracks, roads, buildings, vegetation, etc to rebuild, quickly becoming monotonous.

 OpenStreetMap (OSM) provides detailed, worldwide, and free map data, including streets, railways, buildings, vegetation and much more.